bagusedh/ciscodude.net/bgp/mb/index.markdown

 - BGP
 - Network Monitoring
 ---
-Below is the status today for all ASNs I could find that operate in Manitoba, or are Manitoban Companies.
+Below is the status today for all ASNs I could find that operate in Manitoba, or are Manitoba Companies.
 I check the status of each ASN fairly often and update things as they change.
 Please [Contact Me](/contact/) if you have any updates.

 ### Icon Status Key